teambit/bit/src/extensions/reporter/README.md

 Once we no longer wish for the reporter to report, we should use the `end` method to stop it.
 The reporter can always be started again with the `startPhase` method.

+Logs sent to the reporter while not in a `phase` (between `startPhase` and `end`) will not be printed.

 If we wish to start a new phase (eg. we finished Installing and now we wish to start Building), we can use the `startPhase` method again.
 This will erase all the previous logger IDs from the status line.
+Stopping a phase with `end` before starting a new one is not necessary.

 ## API